with: Buffalo Riot + Tyler Massey Trio

 Crashing poppily through Vinnys world of nostalgia and insight every song stuffed to the gills with melody and eccentricity, clever, funny and wonderfully weird’ R2 MAGAZINE

-‘If Tony Hancock had made pop records they’d have sounded like this’ UNCUT MAGAZINE
+‘If Tony Hancock had made pop records they’d have sounded like this’ Q MAGAZINE